ibitton/thunder-buddy/Readme.md

 Third party libraries
 =====================
-Google play services location - used to acquire the devices current coordinates.
+Google play services location - used to acquire the devices current coordinates
-Google play services maps - used to display a map and show favourite locations using markers.
+Google play services maps - used to display a map and show favourite locations using markers
 Hilt - Dependency injection
 Ktor - Unified network calls manager
-Kotlin serialization - Used to encode and decode JSON objects Room - Database for offline and caching of weather responses Navigation - Used to ease fragment navigation and manage backstack Preference - Used to generate preference screens and manage their associated data
+Kotlin serialization - Used to encode and decode JSON objects
+Room - Database for offline and caching of weather responses
+Navigation - Used to ease fragment navigation and manage backstack
+Preference - Used to generate preference screens and manage their associated data